AI-Protocol-Official/Documentation/guides/fuse-pod-with-dpt/fuse-pod-with-dpt.md

 1. You must own a Level 5 AI Pod.
 2. You must own a DPT.
 3. Keep in mind that your pod will be locked.
+4. **If you attempt to fuse the Pod with a DPT that you do not own, you risk losing your Pod.**

 ## Instructions using Etherscan